codyburleson/litmojo-dev/README.md

-Welcome to the LitMojo Dev vault!
+Sample Editor CommandSample Editor CommandWelcome to the LitMojo Dev vault!

 This Obsidian vault contains test documents and, in the ``.obsidian/plugins` folder, the litmojo plugin source code.